itsjan/Back-end/your-barista/README.md

 # YOUR-BARISTA

 ## Project Background and Inspiration

-This is a Backend-server API project for a Coffee Shop wishing to offer a subscription service offering all hot drinks (coffee, tea, hot chocolate) for a fixed monthly fee.
+This is a Backend-server API project for a Coffee Shop wishing to provide a subscription service for all hot drinks (coffee, tea, hot chocolate) for a fixed monthly fee.

 This inspiration to this project came from PRET and their [YourPret Barista](https://www.pret.co.uk/en-GB/your-pret) Coffe Subscription Service.